 Result?
 Crispy waffles that you can enjoy with your favorite toppings when you want a delicious but healthy breakfast.
 [P.S.
 The reason why I don't call these Belgian waffles is that I never want to offend food from other places eheh but they're probably very similar]

-Best waffle toppings
+The best waffle toppings

+Let's talk about the toppings.
+I am curious to know: what do you usually top your waffles with?
 I am usually pretty "minimal" and eat them with fresh fruit and maple syrup, but you can also top them with: